 Andy serves as the Democratic caucus deputy leader and is a member of the Ways & Means and Early Learning & K-12 Education Senate committees.

 Andy is committed to giving back to his community.
-He served as a Big Brother, volunteer youth sports coach, and as a volunteer in several capacities with Greater Spokane Incorporated.
+He has previously served as a Big Brother, volunteer youth sports coach, and as a volunteer in several capacities with Greater Spokane Incorporated.
 He also served on the board of directors for the YMCA of the Inland Northwest and on the City of Spokane Human Services Advisory Board.
-Andy is also currently a board member for Thrive by Five Washington and SNAP (Spokane Neighborhood Action Partners).
-Andy lives with his daughter, who attends Spokane Public Schools.
+Andy is currently a board member for Thrive by Five Washington and SNAP (Spokane Neighborhood Action Partners).
 An active runner and triathlete, Andy completed the Coeur d’Alene Ironman Triathlon in 2004.